acend/container-basics-training/content/en/docs/07/_index.md

 ```

-Beside the known `mariadb` image, there is one new image.
-Also, the php REPOSITORY has another TAG than the other REPOSITORIES.
+Besides the known `mariadb` image, there is one new image.
+Furthermore, the php REPOSITORY has a different TAG than the other REPOSITORIES.
 When you use the `pull` command Docker will always pull down the latest versions of the REPOSITORY but by requesting php:7-apache you have pulled a specific TAG.
 So Docker labels it that way.